-The Prison Scholar Fund Board has four officers with one-year, renewable terms.
+The Prison Scholar Fund Board has three-year, renewable terms.

-Board President He/she provides leadership to the Board of Directors and partners with the Executive Director to achieve the Prison Scholar Fund's mission.
+Board Chairperson He/she provides leadership to the Board of Directors and partners with the CEO to achieve the Prison Scholar Fund's mission.
 The major duties include developing the agenda for and chairing the Board meeting, appointing committee chairs, leading the Board's strategic planning process, and guiding the Board's actions with respect to organizational priorities and governance.
-The President also plays a leading role in fundraising, and informally monitors and evaluates the effectiveness of the Board members.
+The Chair also plays a leading role in fundraising, and informally monitors and evaluates the effectiveness of the Board members.